erkac/f5-demo-lab/F5-CLI/README.md

   * although the DNS configuration is part of DO JSON, it has failed for me too many times, mainly because if fails to activate the license
   * `# tmsh modify /sys dns name-servers add { 1.1.1.1 }` and save the config `# tmsh save sys config`

-1. Tune the mgmt - `restjavad` memory increased
+1. Tune the mgmt - `restjavad` memory increase

     ```bash
     $ tmsh modify sys db provision.extramb value 1000